TrySita/AutoDocs/README.md

 ## Updating Docs

-To refresh a repository’s docs after code changes, remove the repo and re‑ingest it (temporary workflow):
+To refresh a repository’s docs after code changes, remove the repo and re-ingest it (temporary workflow):

 - UI: delete the repo in your Workspace, then add it again (ingestion starts automatically).

-We’re actively adding a one‑click "Resync" button in the UI, followed by automatic periodic ingestion (coming soon)
+We’re actively adding a one-click "Resync" button in the UI, followed by automatic periodic ingestion (coming soon)

 ## Using the MCP Server

-The MCP server is available at `http://localhost:3000/api/mcp` and is designed for coding agents and MCP‑compatible clients.
-It exposes a `codebase-qna` tool that answers repository‑scoped questions by querying the analysis databases that AutoDocs produces.
+The MCP server is available at `http://localhost:3000/api/mcp` and is designed for coding agents and MCP-compatible clients.
+It exposes a `codebase-qna` tool that answers repository-scoped questions by querying the analysis databases that AutoDocs produces.

 Tips